avimedical/smcb-unlocker/README.md

 - `worker/` contains the core logic for the tasks of the application:
   - `worker/discover/` contains logic on identifying SMC-Bs that need to be unlocked
   - `worker/log/` contains logic on streaming Konnekor logs
+  - `worker/reboot/` contains login on rebooting the Konnektor
   - `worker/schedule/` contains scheduling logic, e.g. issuing a job every 60 seconds
   - `worker/verify/` contains logic for exeucting a PIN verification for an SMC-B card

 *Workers* are connected with queues to form a *pipeline*.
-Currently, there are two distinct pipelines in the application:
+Currently, there are three distinct pipelines in the application:

 ### SMC-B Unlocking Pipeline